boxen/our-boxen/README.md

 3. When you're back at the prompt, restart the shell, and you should be able to run `boxen --env`.
 This wil display the current status of the environment.

-If you can't run `boxen`, you'll need to add this line to the end of your *~/.profile*:
+	If you can't run `boxen`, you'll need to add this line to the end of your *~/.profile* or *~/.bash_profile*:

 	```
-	[ -f /opt/boxen/env.sh ] && source /opt/boxen/env.sh
+	source /opt/boxen/env.sh
 	```
+	Then restart your shell, and try to run `boxen --env` again.

 ## Updating